 2018 will be a special year of remembrance as the War to End All Wars is commemorated after one hundred years.
 Tony Curtis will be undertaking a schedule of Powerpoint illustrated talks and readings from his work and from the classic World War One poets and art.

-He will trace some of the stories of the Curtis and Barrah families from Tallyhoo Farm in Llangwm to the Battle of Jutland, the Battle of Cambrai and a grave alongside those of Chinese labourers; to Perth, Australia and the ancient kingdoms in Mesopotamia.
+He will trace some of the stories of the Curtis and Barrah families from Tallyho Farm in Llangwm to the Battle of Jutland, the Battle of Cambrai and a grave alongside those of Chinese labourers; to Perth, Australia and the ancient kingdoms in Mesopotamia.
+The remarkable narrative reaches as far as contemporary Hollywood.
 He will read from the work of amongst others Siegfried Sassoon, Kate Roberts, Hedd Wyn, David Jones, Wyn Griffiths, R.S.Thomas and Bertrand Russell.
 He will illustrate his talk with the art of Paul Nash, David Jones, E.H.
 Shepherd, Lucy Kemp-Welsh and Frank Brangwyn.

 Tony has produced three books on the subject of war and is the only poet from Wales to have published a collection dedicated entirely to the subject.
 War Voices (Seren 1995) brought together poems from the American Civil War, through the two world wars to the Balkans conflict and the nuclear threat.
 And his anthology After the First Death is a definitive collection of the Welsh experience of War.
 Seren published a companion volume of essays: Wales at War: Critical Essays on Literature and Art.